solomonheisey/Spiderweb/README.md

 ## Getting Started

 Spiderweb has only been tested on Linux-based systems.
 To run the program, follow the install procedure below.

+Notes:
-Note: a secondary network card is required for the program to work since a network card must be placed into monitored mode in order for the program to sniff packets.
+* At least one network card is required.
+A secondary network card is preferred since one must be placed into monitored mode in order to sniff network packets.
+* As of now, this program only works on Lifx lightbulbs.
+All devices must me registered to a network and fully setup in order to use the full functionality of the program.

 ```
 $ pip install -r requirements.txt
 $ sudo python Spiderweb.py